Three of Swords Tarot Card Meaning

 Three of Swords Imagery and Symbolism

-In the Rider-Waite-Smith Three of Swords, a red heart floats against a grey sky, pierced by three steel swords.
-Rain streaks down, and the clouds are heavy.
-There are no people, only the stark image of suffering.
-It’s raw, confronting and unmistakable.
+In the Rider-Waite-Smith Three of Swords, a red heart hangs in a grey sky, pierced by three steel blades.
+Rain pours behind it and heavy clouds press down.
+No figures appear, just the stark image of suffering stripped to its essence.

 Three of Swords Tarot Card Meaning Upright